feathersui/lime-openfl-maven-plugin/README.md

 ## Generate a Lime _project.xml_ file

-If you don't have a separate Lime _project.xml_ file, or if you prefer to manage only the Maven _pom.xml_ file, you can add the `generate-project-xml` goal too.
+If you don't have an existing Lime _project.xml_ file, or if you prefer to manage all build configuration in the Maven _pom.xml_ file, you can add the `generate-project-xml` goal too.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>